metamath/lamp-guide/docs/index.md

 > Select the magnifying glass (search) icon; in the "label" field
 > enter `df-3` and click on Search.
-> Select the statement labelled `df-3` and press "Choose Selected".
+> Select the step labelled `df-3` and press "Choose Selected".
-> You will now have a new statement with an id of 2:
+> You will now have a new step with a label of 2:
 > `|- 3 = ( 2 + 1 )`

 We can connect the definition of 4 using the definition 3 by simply adding 1 to both sides of the definition of 3.
-We can simply add this statement as a claim and see if metamath-lamp can find a statement that proves this is correct (in this case it can).
+We can simply add a step that claims this statement and see if metamath-lamp can find a justification that proves this is correct (in this case it can).
-In fact, if you take very small steps, metamath-lamp can prove a number of statements automatically.
+In fact, if each step makes very small changes, metamath-lamp can sometimes prove many statements automatically.

-We don't want to add this statement as the *last* statement, so we'll select the last statement before adding it (so we'll insert that statement before it).
+We don't want to add this step as the *last* step, so we'll select the last step before adding it (so we'll insert that step before it).

 > Select the checkbox to the left of the `2p2e4` goal statement.
-> Then select "+" (add new statement).
+> Then select "+" (add new statement/step).
-> Notice that because a statement was selected, the new statement will
+> Notice that because a step was selected, the new step will
 > be inserted before `2p2e4`.
-> Enter the new statement
+> Enter, for this new step, the statement
 > `|- ( 3 + 1 ) = ( ( 2 + 1 ) + 1 )`
 > and press Enter (Return).
-> Unselect the checkbox to the left of the `2p2e4` statement.
+> Unselect the checkbox to the left of the `2p2e4` label.
-> Now, while no statements are selected,
+> Now, while no steps are selected,
 > press unify (the multiple-connected dots symbol).
 Since there
-> was no specific statement selected, it will try to justify all statements.
+> was no specific step selected, it will try to justify all steps.
-> Metamath-lamp will succeed in finding a justification for our new statement,
+> Metamath-lamp will succeed in finding a justification for our new step,
-> so it will show a green checkmark next to our new statement.
+> so it will show a green checkmark next to our new step.

 We could later on connect this proof of `( 3 + 1 )` to the number 4.
 However, in a more complex proof we might forget that we were trying